Ycuá Bolaños supermarket fire: Aftermath

 On 5 December 2006, Juan Pío Paiva, Víctor Daniel Paiva and the security guard were convicted of involuntary manslaughter with a maximum penalty of five years in prison.
 The prosecution however was seeking a 25-year prison term.
 As the verdict was read, angry survivors and family members of the deceased started a violent demonstration inside the courtroom, which later spread onto the streets of Asunción.
 The prosecution demanded a retrial.

 On 2 February 2008, a new court ruled that the trio committed negligent homicide.
 Juan Pío Paiva, president of the company, received a sentence of 12 years in prison.
 His son Víctor Daniel Paiva, present at the start of the fire, was sentenced to 10 years in jail.
-Security guard Daniel Areco, who closed the doors, was sentenced to 5 years in prison.
+Security guard Daniel Areco, who closed the doors, was sentenced to five years in prison.
 Additionally, shareholder Humberto Casaccia, also present at the start of the fire, was sentenced to two-and-a-half years in prison for endangering people in the workplace.
 Architect Bernardo Ismachowiez, who both designed and built the complex, spent two years under house arrest for "dangerous activities in construction".
-Both Víctor Daniel and Juan Pío have since been released on probation in 2013 and 2014 respectively, after a ruling from the Court of Appeals decided they were to serve the remainder of the sentence in liberty for good behavior.
+Both Víctor Daniel and Juan Pío were released on probation in 2013 and 2014 respectively, after a ruling from the Court of Appeals decided they were to serve the remainder of the sentence in liberty for good behavior.